 During Your 60s and Beyond …

 Why you need it: A woman's risk of coronary heart disease increases after age 55.
-"Fiber helps to lower cholesterol levels and improve heart health, which is why getting enough of it in your diet becomes increasingly important," says Alish.
+"Fiber helps to lower cholesterol levels and improve heart health, which is why getting enough of it in your diet becomes increasingly important for good nutrition as you age," says Alish.
 To increase your levels, look for sources rich in soluble fiber and increase your intake gradually to prevent stomach upset.

 Where to find it: Oat bran, barley, nuts, seeds, beans, lentils, peas, fruits and vegetables.